dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2060: Freedom of expression is a fundamental right.
+### T2060: Freedom of expression and privacy are fundamental rights.

 |Support|
 |---|